 The mohawk fade further differs from the traditional mohawk, where the sides are no longer clean-shaven but buzzed tight instead.
 Sometimes confused with the faux hawk fade, this style is typically longer on the sides with a slight fade and taper down the back, creating the accentuated center hair look.

-The hair in back can be uniform or taper off in length, adding to the unique style.
+The hair in the back can be uniform or taper off in length, adding to the unique style.

 From shaving the mohawk to fading techniques, if you want to give yourself the perfect mohawk fade, we provide all the different styles and tips below.